ziweizhang2405/python_statsmodel_brain_network/README.md

 In this repository, I included the main analysis models used to study the effects of aging and dementia severity on brain system segregation (manuscript submitted).

 #### Required python libraries
-Several python libraries were used to conduct statistical analyses. <br>
+Several python libraries were used when conducting statistical analyses: <br>
-Pandas and numpy are for handling dataframes and correlation matrices. <br>
+- Pandas and numpy were used for handling dataframes and correlation matrices. <br>
-Statsmodel is required to perform multiple linear regression analyses. <br>
+- Statsmodel was used for performing multiple linear regression and linear mixed-model regression analyses. <br>
-Seaborn is used for generating plots.
+- Seaborn was used for generating figures, including scatterplots and boxplots.